cronvel/babel-tower/README.md

 expect( babel.solve( "Hello $1{bob.firstName} $1{bob.lastName} and $1{alice.firstName} $1{alice.lastName}!" , data ) ).to.be( "Hello Bobby Fischer and Alice M.!" ) ;
 ```

-$ without number should use the first arg if no context is given.
+$ without number should use the first arg, just like $1.

 ```js
 var babel = Babel.create() ;